 Reciprocal teaching is the student taking on the role of teacher.
 Here’s how it works…

-Put students into groups of 3 or 4.
+Put learners into groups of 3 or 4.

-Assign each student within the group a skill or strategy.
-Then students take turns teaching each other their skill – about 10 minutes each.
+Assign each child within the group a skill or strategy.
+They then take turns teaching each other their skill – about 10 minutes each.

 Participating in reading buddies with another grade level is so much fun for kids.